elenderg/PAL-1000/instruções de compilação.md

 `If the type is nil, abort with "'" then the name then "' is an invalid unit of measure." and the literal's locus; exit.`

-`If the type cannot be reduced to "_number", abort with "'" then the name then "' is an invalid unit of measure." and the literal's locus; exit.`
+`If the type cannot be reduced to "number", abort with "'" then the name then "' is an invalid unit of measure." and the literal's locus; exit.`

 `Put the type's scale into a final ratio.`